Hulda Björnsdóttir

 Armon Shipyard of Spain recently handed over a new trawler to Icelandic fishing company Thorbjörn.

-Named after Thorbjörn's co-founder and mother of current company Managing Director Gunnar Tómasson, the Skipasyn-designed Hulda Björnsdóttir will be operated primarily as a twin-rig trawler focusing on cod and other demersal fish species.
+Named after Thorbjörn's co-founder and mother of current company Managing Director Gunnar Tómasson, the Skipasyn-designed Hulda Björnsdóttir will be operated primarily as a twin-rig trawler focusing on cod and other demersal fish species in the harsh offshore waters of the North Atlantic west of Iceland.

 Propulsion arrangement configured for greater efficiency